The Payment Services Directive, PSD 2

 An EU directive is a type of law directed at the EU's member countries.
 When a new directive is enacted, the member countries must adapt their laws according to the directive within a certain period of time.
 This is in contrast with an EU regulation, which directly has the force of law in all of the EU member countries.

-The goal of the Payment Services Directive, PSD2, is to accelerate the pace of innovation, competition and security in the European account and payment services market.
-The lawmakers also hope that the Payment Services Directive will increase harmonisation of account and payment services within the EU.
+The goal of the Payment Services Directive, PSD2, was to accelerate the pace of innovation, competition and security in the European account and payment services market.
+Payment Services Directive aimed to increase harmonisation of account and payment services within the EU.

-The biggest difference compared with previously is that third party providers will now have the ability to retrieve customers' account information and make payments, provided that the customer has given its approval.
+Third party providers have the ability to retrieve customers' account information and make payments, provided that the customer has given its approval.
 In addition, the Payment Services Directive lays out requirements for:

 - Fraud monitoring